 |Department of Education, Sport and Culture - Messages Bulletin|

-The Island has now returned to its Stay Responsible response to the pandemic and whilst the circumstances on the Isle of Man are positive it is very important to continue some of the effective measures that have helped us get here:
+Following the Chief Minister’s statement on 15 April, our Island’s schools are open to all pupils from today, Monday 19 April.
+Circumstances on the Isle of Man are currently positive but it is very important to continue some of the effective measures that have helped us get here:

 Good hygiene practise remains vital.
 We should all be regularly and thoroughly washing our hands with soap and water for the recommended 20 seconds and ensuring they are properly dry afterwards.
 Coughing or sneezing should be done in to your elbow or a tissue – catch it, bin it, kill it!
 These simple measures will be promoted during the school day and we would encourage you all to do the same at home.